Take part in a three-day Conference Program including keynotes, concurrent workshops, interactive panels and alternative sessions with special guests.

 Time: 9am – 5pm

-Expected Attendance: 200 mental health and allied health professionals working with children and young people including, play therapists, art therapists, drama therapists, counsellors, social workers, psychologists, school counsellors, mental health nurses, occupational therapists and others.
+Expected Attendance: Up to 200 mental health and allied health professionals working with children and young people including, play therapists, art therapists, drama therapists, counsellors, social workers, psychologists, school counsellors, mental health nurses, occupational therapists and others.

 Expected Exhibits: 7 vendor exhibitor tables